jyutzler/Bridge-Systems/system.md

 The exception is when there is another unbid four-card suit (e.g., 5-0-4-4 distribution).

 All other bids by responder are natural and forcing to game.
-### Opener Jump Shift
-After a 1/1 or 1NT/1 bid, a jump shift shows 19+ total points and an unbalanced hand.
-Usually it shows 5+ cards in the first suit and 4+ in the second suit, although it can also show 6-3-3-1 or 4-4-4-1 distribution if the second suit is a minor.
-It is forcing two game.

-Responses:
-* A rebid at the two-level: 5+ cards in the suit
-* 3NT: denies support, extra length, or shape
-* new suit: natural, extras, often a first round control
-* support of either suit below game: sets trumps and shows extra shape; responder rebids:
-   * return to first suit: 6-3-3-1 distribution (warning responder from a 4-3 fit)
-   * new suit: first round control
-* game in either suit: signoff

-### Jump to Game
-After a 1-level bid and any response by partner, a direct jump to game shows a one-suited hand that is too strong to preempt and too weak to jump rebid, reverse, or jump-shift.
-Responder is expected to pass without support and/or excellent controls.
 ## Strong 2♣
 ﻿A 2♣ opening shows at least 22+ points balanced, 8 1/2+ tricks in a major, or 9 1/2+ tricks in a minor.